markjnkim/es_mod/01-html/content/step-2-header-footer.md

 ## Add Content to the Header

+This image shows what we'll be working towards by adding content to our `<header>` element:

 ![header html](assets/step-2/100-header-html.jpg)

 We'll begin by adding some information that most modern webpages have: branding and navigation.
 These two pieces of a **user interface** (also known as **UI** to those who are hip) usually find their way into the `<header>` of an HTML document.

 ### Branding and Navigation

 Branding is something most webpages have on them in a prominent position so users know where they are.
 We took care of this already in Lesson 1 when we added `<h1>RUN BUDDY</h1>` to the `<header>`.

 So branding is taken care of, but what about navigation?
 Let's start by adding `<nav>` and `</nav>` immediately below `<h1>` but above the closing `</header>` tag.
 It should look something like this: